krasileva-group/Kronos_EDR/README.md

 done
 ```

-I changed the SRA accessions to Kronos line IDs and converted the coordinates of broken scaffolds to those of original scaffolds.
+ChangE the SRA accessions to Kronos line IDs and converted the coordinates of broken scaffolds to those of original scaffolds.
 ```
 ls *.tsv | while read line; do python $line ; done
 ```